-Making a diagnosis of ADHD may differ slightly depending on whether the therapist is assessing a child or an adult, but overall the assessment is likely to consist primarily of an interview with the person or their guardian as well as direct therapist observation.
-If it is a child of school age being assessed, your child’s therapist may ask your permission to ask the child’s teacher to report on his or her observations of your child as they compare to their same-aged peers.
-Your child’s therapist would then consider the teacher’s reports as additional information in a broader assessment of your child.
-In some cases, your therapist may ask your or your child to perform various paper and pencil questionnaires.
+Diagnosing ADHD may differ slightly depending on whether the therapist is treating a child or an adult, but overall the observation is likely to consist primarily of an interview with the person or their guardian as well as solo meeting with the therapist.
+If the child is attending school, your child’s therapist may ask your permission to ask the child’s teacher to report on his or her observations of your child as they compare to their same-aged peers.
+Your child’s therapist would then consider the teacher’s reports as additional information in a broader analysis of your child’s symptoms.
+In some cases, your therapist may ask you or your child to perform various paper and pencil questionnaires.

 There are two types of ADHD.
 They include: